Creative Variations for the 6-Day Kid Blanket

 What are all these stripes and effects?

-Join the 6DKB community and be inspired!
+Join the 6-Day Crochet Community and be inspired!

 The most popular striping effects and some of the blanket patterns are as follows: